PGY-1 Pharmacy Residency

 Program Description

 Ascension St. Vincent offers a unique resident experience at a large community teaching hospital.
 The site allows the resident to learn how to practice in a community hospital, but also how to effectively interact and practice in a teaching hospital with a variety of learners.
 The residency program focuses on patient-centered care while incorporating the hospital’s desire to treat the whole patient, body, mind and spirit.
 Residents will have the opportunity to participate on multidisciplinary teams and committees not only at a local level but also at a statewide and national level with Ascension St. Vincent and Ascension Health, respectively.
 Besides compassionate care for patient and families, the residency focuses on teaching and quality improvement through participation in the teaching certificate program, layered learning, medical education activities, and quality improvement-based residency projects.
-Residents at Ascension St. Vincent will also participate in a weekly resident lecture series focusing on development in precepting, career development, leadership, wellness, and unique clinical topics.
+Residents at Ascension St. Vincent will also participate in a biweekly resident lecture series focusing on development in precepting, career development, leadership, wellness, and unique clinical topics.

 Application Instructions